conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 **ConcentrationRule checks:**
 - `metadata.vCluster` is optional.
 Must refer to an existing Virtual Cluster.
 When not using Virtual Clusters, don't set this attribute.
 - `spec.physicalTopics.delete` is mandatory.
 Must be a valid topic name with a `cleanup.policy` set to `delete`
-- `spec.physicalTopics.compact` and `deleteCompact` are optional.
-Must be a valid topic name with a `cleanup.policy` set to `compact` and `delete,compact` respectively.
+- `spec.physicalTopics.compact` is optional.
+Must be a valid topic name with a `cleanup.policy` set to `compact`
+- `spec.physicalTopics.deleteCompact` is optional.
+Must be a valid topic name with a `cleanup.policy` set to `delete,compact`
-- `spec.autoManaged` is optional, default `false`.
-When set to `true`, the underlying physical topics will be automatically created and extended to fit
+- `spec.autoManaged` is optional, default `false`

 **ConcentrationRule side effects:**
-Topics created with the `spec.pattern` name will not be created as real Kafka topics but as Concentrated topics instead.
+- Once the Concentration Rule is deployed, topics created with the `spec.pattern` name will not be created as real Kafka topics but as Concentrated topics instead.
-Depending on the topic `cleanup.policy`, the topic's data will be stored in a different physical topic.
+- Depending on the topic's `cleanup.policy`, the topic's data will be stored in each configured physical topics.
-You can re
+- If a topic creation request is made with a `cleanup.policy` that isn't configured in the ConcentrationRule, topic creation will fail.
+- It is not possible to update `cleanup.policy` of a concentrated topic.
+- If `spec.autoManaged` is set to `true`, the underlying physical topics and configurations will be automatically created and/or extended to honour the topics configurations.

 ## VirtualCluster
+A Virtual Cluster lets you isolate one or multiple service accounts on a logical Cluster.
+Any topic or consumer group created on a Virtual Cluster will only be available to this Virtual Cluster.
+A Virtual Cluster acts like a Kafka within a Kafka.

 ```yaml
 ---